dhruvmisra/Pathfinding-Visualizer-ThreeJS/README.md

 ```

 ## Future Scope
+* Add touch controls for first-person view
+* Add visited nodes counter and path length
 * Add more algorithms to visualize
-* Add visited nodes counter and path length

 <br>
 <p align="center">Made with ❤️ in Vue.js</p>